Before the advent of modern-era jet-set travel age, few keen explorers ventured out to see, experience and document the world as they witnessed it…

 They were the first travellers and pioneers, who opened up the world, documented the fascinating geography, history, economy, society and culture; noted the intriguing customs and traditions and most of all; shared their wisdom with the world!

 How did they travel in the bygone era?
 What did they experience during their travels?
 How does it feel to travel the world with no strings attached?
-If these are the questions which you ponder while thinking about Marco Polo, Ibn Battuta and Cristopher Columbus, then continue to read and travel along the legendary routes!
+If these are the questions which you ponder while thinking about Marco Polo, Ibn Battuta, and Cristopher Columbus, then continue to read and get inspired to travel on their footsteps!

 Countries Travelled: Morocco, Algeria, Egypt, Kenya, Tanzania, Mali, Israel, Jordan, Iraq, Syria, Turkey, Iran, India, Malaysia and China.

 In the mid-13th century, a 20-year-old Marco Polo arrived in the royal court of Kublai Khan in China, traversing from glorious Venice to Istanbul and using the overland silk route through the modern day Central Asia countries to China.
 16 years later, Marco Polo returned to Venice but not a single word of his travel was believed back then, but fortunately, his works narrowed the gap between West and East and his journeys culminated in “The Travels of Marco Polo”!

 Countries Travelled: Italy, Greece, Turkey, Israel, Iran, India and China

 The spread of an empire, a new shipping route to the lucrative spice market of India and the urge to spread the message of Christianity leads to four voyages of Cristopher Columbus under the patronage of Spanish Royal Crown.
 The proposed shipping route to India didn’t materialise, instead, it opened up the American continents and Caribbean islands for an age of Spanish conquistadores and heralded the age of imperialism.